async-profiler/async-profiler/README.md

   In lock profiling mode, record contended locks that the JVM has waited for longer than the specified duration.

 * `-j N` - sets the Java stack profiling depth.
-This option will be ignored if N is greater than default 2048.
+The default is 2048.
   Example: `./profiler.sh -j 30 8983`

 * `-t` - profile threads separately.
 Each stack trace will end with a frame